 Tax on investment income

-Investment income, such as interest, dividends, capital gains, and gains from life insurance policies/non-French assurance-vie, is taxed at a fixed rate of 30% rather than the scale rates of income tax.
+Investment income, such as interest, dividends, capital gains and gains from life insurance policies/non-French assurance-vie, is currently taxed at a fixed rate of 30% rather than the scale rates of income tax.

 Called the Prélèvement Forfaitaire Unique (PFU), it importantly includes both tax and social charges, so is beneficial for those with higher investment income.
 If you are covered by Form S1 as mentioned above, your PFU rate reduces to 20.3%.